thevisualriot/Bootstrap-portfolio/README.md

 ![Skills section on small screens](./images/readme/skills-sm.png)

 #### Work
 Work showcase was built using Bootstrap row-column grid, changing the display mode for big and small screens.
+Each work was added as a separate Bootstrap card.
 I kept overlays which, when hovered, display longer description of the projects and act a links that sent users to the deployed applications.
 On mobile version, the long descriptions is hidden, and the overlay has a fixed size, to make it compatible with touchscreens.

 >Work section on small screens
 ![Work section on small screens](./images/readme/work-sm.png)